 In accordance with the law and in the interest of fairness, the College of Dentistry has established guidelines designed to ensure the right of due process for the student.
 As they relate to the College of Dentistry, the students' responsibilities are classified in five broad areas, which are as follows:

 - professional conduct;

-- conduct associated with the College, but not directly related to academic or professional training of the student; and
+- conduct associated with the College of Dentistry, but not directly related to academic or professional training of the student; and

-- off-campus conduct, not associated with the College, which may reflect adversely on the image and reputation of the College.
+- off-campus conduct, not associated with the College of Dentistry, which may reflect adversely on the image and reputation of the College of Dentistry.

 Different guidelines exist for the assurance of due process, based upon whether the student difficulties are academic or disciplinary.
 Academic penalties result from failure to attain a required level of scholarship and performance and disciplinary penalties arise from violation of prescribed institutional as well as civil and criminal codes of conduct.

 Academic matters related to academic performance and some aspects of professional conduct.
 Nonacademic (disciplinary) matters related to integrity, professional conduct and conduct not directly related to academic or professional training of the student.